binli2337/hello-world/README.md

 ```

 ## Create CROW user file
 CROW is a python-based configuration toolbox, residing under /workflow folder as a git submodule.
-The /workflow directory also cont
+The /workflow directory also contains
-ains a series of YAML-formatted text files, describing the workflow line-up, default settings and platform descriptions.
-They colle
+a series of YAML-formatted text files, describing the workflow line-up, default settings and platform descriptions.
+They collectively
-ctively serve as the interface between the coupled-workflow and the CROW toolbox.
-For general users, only the user file and case fi
+serve as the interface between the coupled-workflow and the CROW toolbox.
+For general users, only the user file and case file need to
-le need to be worked with.
+be worked with.

 The user file is a short text file in YAML format, telling CROW the information of the user.
-Such as scratch space for EXPDIR; acco
+Such as scratch space for EXPDIR,
-unt information and email for cron job notification purpose.
+account information and email for cron job notification purpose.
 A template named user.yaml.default is included in the repository.
 ```
 cd ../workflow
 cp user.yaml.default user.yaml